asaad-codes/notes-api/README.md

 ## 📌 Overview

-This project is a simple RESTful API built using Node.js and Express.
+This is a RESTful API built using Node.js and Express.js.
-It allows users to create, read, update, and delete notes.
+It allows users to perform CRUD operations (Create, Read, Update, Delete) on notes.

 ---